KevJimenez/HomelabProject-v.1/README.md

 - Installing a reverse proxy if ever that I intended to run my services on the public internet without the use of VPN.
 - A new server build with power efficient parts, more storage, more RAM, and a better processor with Quick Sync for video encoding/decoding in Jellyfin.
 - Will run Proxmox in the new build for a much more versatile Hypervisor and run Virtual Machines and containers.
-- A router that can run Pfsense for VLANs and better firewall.
+- A router that can run OPNsense and a managed switch for VLANs and better firewall.

 ### Acknowledgments